IsaGuclu/ReasoningABoxIntensiveOntologies/README.md

 This repository contains all experimental setup used in the work of Pan et al.

-Every folder under root folder contains resources used in this step with explanation.
+Every folder under root folder contains resources used in the related step with their explanation.

 Source code of "Measuring 51 Metrics" and "Data Augmentation" can be reached from: http://sid.cps.unizar.es/projects/OWL2Predictions/IJSWIS17/